Adam Duncan, 1st Viscount Duncan: Rewards

 The news of the victory was received in Britain with the warmest enthusiasm.
 It was the first certain sign that the mutinies of the summer had not destroyed the power and the prestige of the Royal Navy.
 Duncan was at once (21 October) raised to the peerage as Viscount Duncan, of Camperdown, and Baron Duncan, of Lundie in the Shire of Perth (with which came the lands now known as Camperdown Park in Dundee), and there was a strong feeling that the reward was inadequate.
 Even as early as 18 October his aunt, Lady Mary Duncan, wrote to Henry Dundas, at that time secretary of state for war: Report says my nephew is only made a Viscount.
 Myself it is nothing, but the whole nation thinks the least you can do is to give him an English earldom. … Am sure were this properly represented to our good king, who esteems a brave, religious man like himself, would be of my opinion. ….
 It was not, however, until 1831, many years after Duncan's death, that his son, then bearing his title, was raised to the dignity of an earl, and his other children to the rank and precedence of the children of an earl.

 Duncan was awarded the Large Naval Gold Medal and an annual pension of £3,000, to himself and the next two heirs to his title – this was the biggest pension ever awarded by the British government.
 Additionally, he was given the freedom of several cities, including Dundee and London.
+Duncan was promoted to Admiral of the White on 14 February 1799.